 Some have a custom to read Shir Ha-shirim (the Song of Songs) upon completing the Hagada, as it alludes to the love between God and Israel.

-Though we have fulfilled our obligation to tell the story of the Exodus by reading the Hagada, there is a mitzva to continue embellishing the story and telling of the miracles and wonders that God did for our ancestors throughout the night of the fifteenth, until one is overcome with sleep.
-This mitzva includes studying the laws of Pesaĥ (SA 481:2; Gevurot Hashem ch.
-2), but it does not include “pilpul” (talmudic casuistry) (Derashot Ĥatam Sofer p.
+Though we have fulfilled our obligation to tell the story of the Exodus by reading the Hagada, there is a mitzva to continue embellishing the story and telling of the miracles and wonders that God did for our ancestors throughout the night of the 15th, until one is overcome with sleep.
+This mitzva includes studying the laws of Pesaḥ (SA 481:2; Gevurot Hashem ch.
+2), but it does not include “pilpul” (talmudic casuistry) (Derashot Ḥatam Sofer p.
 265).

-If one fears that by staying up late he will be unable to pray Shaĥarit properly, it is better that he goes to bed earlier (Sidur Yaavetz).
-An effort should nonetheless be made to continue relating the story of the Exodus until after midnight (Kaf Ha-ĥayim 481:11).
+If one fears that by staying up late he will be unable to pray Shaḥarit properly, he should nonetheless make and effort to continue relating the story of the Exodus until after midnight (Sidur Yaavetz; Kaf Ha-ḥayim 481:11).

 May it be God’s will that just as we have merited to study the halakhot of the Seder, so may we merit to fulfill them.